-A food intolerance is a hypersensitivity reaction to a component from food, such as lactose or fructose.
-What exactly a food intolerance means and what you can do about it can be read below.
+A food intolerance is a hypersensitivity reaction to a component in food, such as lactose or fructose.
+Read more about food intolerances below!

-A food intolerance is a hypersensitive reaction to an element in food, such as lactose and fructose.
-In the case of a food intolerance, there is often a problem in the breakdown of food and with digestion.
+A food intolerance is a hypersensitive reaction to an element in food, such as lactose or fructose.
+In the case of food intolerance, there is often a problem with the breakdown of certain foods.
 This may be due to the fact that there is a deficiency of a certain enzyme or an enzyme is completely missing.
-Normally, carbohydrates, fats and proteins are broken down in the small intestine.
+Normally, carbohydrates, fats, and proteins are broken down in the small intestine.
 If your digestion is not working adequately, these nutrients end up in your large intestine.
 There, the intestinal bacteria take care of the breakdown of these nutrients.
 The problem is that this so-called ‘fermentation’ process often releases gas and moisture which causes unpleasant intestinal problems.

-In most cases, a food intolerance is characterized by various intestinal symptoms that can be different in severity from person to person.
-The most common complaints and symptoms of a food intolerance are:
+In most cases, food intolerance is characterized by various intestinal symptoms that can be different in severity from person to person.
+The most common complaints and symptoms of food intolerance are:

 - A bloated belly